What Are Geotextile Membranes?

 Drainage Geotextile Membranes

 The most common use for geotextile membranes is in drainage projects, such as land drains and soakaways.
-The membrane can be used to line a land drain hole or soakaway pit before the soakaway crates are installed to prevent debris from entering and clogging up the system to reduce it’s working life span.
+The membrane can be used to line a land drain hole or soakaway pit before the soakaway crates are installed to prevent debris from entering and clogging up the system which would reduce it’s working life span.
 They can also be used by wrapping them around perforated underground drainage pipes and land drains, like a French drain, once again to prevent silt or debris from entering the drainage system and causing blockages.

 Filtering Debris From Drains